adingyosh/My-Portofolio/README.md

 # My Portofolio
 All of this project I started from courses 'Introduction Python for Data Science' by Hacktiv8.
-I performed this study using Python language and Jupyter Notebook.
+I performed this code using Python language and Jupyter Notebook.
 In this project, we use mostly
 * numpy for numerical and mathematical operations
 * pandas DataFrame Manipulation and Handling
 * matplotlib Visualizing our Data
 * seaborn Visualizing data in more compact form
-* statsmodel Different Statistical Computing

 ## Project 1: London Crime
+* This project contains the code for a general analysis of the London Crime Data 2008-2016 dataset hosted by Kaggle
+* Use Python to cleaning data, explore data, and visualization
+* Creating chloropeth map for crime distribution in London

+## Project 2: Bank Marketing Data Set
+* The data is related with direct marketing campaigns.
+The marketing campaigns were based on phone calls, in order to access if the product (bank term deposit) would be or not subscribed
+* Use Python to cleaning data, explore data, and visualization
+* Creating model machine learning to predict if client to do a bank term deposit
+* Train and Test accuracy for each model to determine which model have highest accuraycy ( Logistics Regression, Naive Bayes, KNN, Decision Tree, Random Forest and SVM)